 That is what we are looking at.
 How do I, as one of the poorest counties in this whole Nation, become self-sufficient?
 By energy development.
 I want to own the companies.
-I don't want a simple opportunity.
-It is very important to my Tribe.
+I don't want a simple lease.

 If you look at Interior's Energy Department and Economic Development Department, they have been a tremendous help.
 Before I didn't know the quality and quantity of all our resources on the reservation.
 Now I know.
 Now I can plan to move forward.
 But without the Government helping me, or even the State of Montana, I would be unable to do this.